-Thanks to everyone who voted — my photograph, Island Lake Dusk, has won the People’s Choice Award at the Ontario Greenbelt / McMichael Canadian Art Collection Gallery photo contest showcasing the waterways of Ontario’s Greenbelt.
-The photograph will be part of a travelling exhibition that will start at the McMichael Gallery in May.
+Thanks to everyone who voted — my photograph, Island Lake Dusk, has won the People’s Choice Award at the Ontario Greenbelt / McMichael Canadian Art Collection gallery / Professional Photographers of Canada photo contest showcasing the waterways of Ontario’s Greenbelt.
+The photograph will be part of a travelling exhibition that will start at the McMichael gallery in March.

 We just published a artistically beautiful documentary, called Finding Zen, which describes my work process and gives insight as to what drives me to create my art.
 I hope you enjoy it as much as we enjoyed filming it.
 Click the full-screen icon in the bottom right of the YouTube window to see it in all its beauty.

 Thanks to Stephen Vacheff of Vacheff Videography for his brilliant film-making.

 I am excited and honoured to say the I have been accepted as an Elected Member into the Society of Canadian Artists, Canada’s national art organization dedicated to expanding the visibility and stature of the visual arts.
 I had two pieces as a guest in an SCA open exhibition earlier this year and look forward to participating in many more as a member.